jashwanth9/sem6/README.md

 6th Semester Files
 ==================

-Files for 6th semester, PESIT-CS, 2010-14 batch
-For every file addition, I'll increment the version number by 1 For every file modification, I'll increment the version number by 0.1
+Files for 6th semester, PESIT-CS, 2010-14 batch.
+For every file addition, I'll increment the version number by 1.
+For every file modification, I'll increment the version number by 0.1

 Changelog
 =========